 - Salad dressings and mayonnaise

 Don’t FOG up the drain.
 Here's how to properly dispose of FOG:

-- Option 1 (recommended): Recycle the used cooking oil by dropping it off at the Shoreway Environmental Centerat 333 Shoreway Road, San Carlos, CA 94070.
+- Option 1 (recommended): Recycle the used cooking oil (up to 15 gallons) at the Shoreway Public Recycling Center located at 333 Shoreway Road in San Carlos.
 Go to the Public Recycling Center (Gate #1) and look for a sign that says "cooking oil."

 - Option 2: Discard used oil in a sealed container and place it in the trash bin.

 Got Gel Packs?
 Here's how to dispose of them: